isomerpages/mse/news/Committee-of-supply/_posts/2018-03-06-speech-at-the-committee-of-supply-debate.md

 description:
 ---

-### SPEECH BY MASAGOS ZULKIFLI, MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES ON “TAKE CLIMATE ACTION FOR A SUSTAINABLE FUTURE” AT THE MEWR COS DEBATES ON 6 MARCH 2018
+### Speech By Masagos Zulkifli, Minister for the Environment and Water Resources on "Take Climate Action for a Sustainable Future" at the MEWR COS Debate on 6 March 2018

 **A. INTRODUCTION**